pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 Note that the SwiftData version of this code must have two views.
 The outer view, `ItemsView`, holds onto the `searchText` state that the user can change and uses the `searchable` SwiftUI view modifier.
-Then, the inner view, `SearchResultsView`, holds onto the `@Query` state so that it can initializer with a dynamic predicate based on the `searchText`.
+Then, the inner view, `SearchResultsView`, holds onto the `@Query` state so that it can initialize with a dynamic predicate based on the `searchText`.
 These two views are necessary because `@Query` state is not mutable after it is initialized.
 The only way to change `@Query` state is if the view holding it is reinitialized, which requires a parent view to recreate the child view.